 However, while the threat from such weapons endures, be they in the hands of state or, potentially, non-state actors, the Government has a recognized obligation to ensure that members of the Canadian Armed Forces are adequately equipped and trained to protect themselves against exposure to biological and chemical warfare agents.
 Such protection is required not only during the course of operational deployments abroad, but also in the context of military support to responses to terrorist incidents at home or other domestic emergencies involving these agents or related materials.

 This said, the Canadian public and the international community have the right to be assured that Canada’s policy of maintaining only a defensive capability in this field is fully respected at all times, and that any research, development or training activities undertaken are conducted safely.

 To facilitate this assurance, the Minister of National Defence, in May 1990, directed the establishment of the Biological and Chemical Defence Review Committee (BCDRC) as an adjunct to the Defence Scientific Advisory Board.
 Today, the BCDRC operates at arm´s length from Government.
 Its mandate is to provide an independent, third party review of the Biological and Chemical Defence (BCD) research, development and training activities undertaken by the Department of National Defence (DND) and the Canadian Armed Forces (CAF) with a view to assessing whether they are defensive in nature and conducted in a professional manner with minimal risk to public safety or the environment.

 The Committee normally comprises three non-governmental experts in scientific disciplines relevant to BCD such as chemistry, microbiology and toxicology.
 One of these is selected by the Committee to serve as Chair.
-New members are appointed by the Chair on the basis of recommendations solicited from the Royal Society of Canada, the Canadian Federation of Biological Societies, the Canadian Society of Microbiologists, the Chemical Institute of Canada, and the Society of Toxicology of Canada, and the Canadian Association for Neuroscience.
+New members are appointed by the Chair on the basis of recommendations solicited from the Royal Society of Canada, the Canadian Federation of Biological Societies, the Canadian Society of Microbiologists, the Chemical Institute of Canada, the Society of Toxicology of Canada, and the Canadian Association for Neuroscience.
 The Chair also arranges for a non-governmental administrative staff member to function as the Committee´s Executive Officer.